-The Financial Statements fairly reflect the financial position of EKSG as at 31st December, 2020 and its financial performance for period under review.
+The Financial Statements fairly reflect the financial position of EKSG as at 30th June, 2021 and its financial performance for period under review.
+The Accountant-General hereby accept the responsibility for the integrity of these financial statements, the information they contain and their compliance with the Finance (Control and Management) Act 1958 as amended.

 I am delighted to acknowledge the loyalty and dedication of members of staff of Main Accounts Department and the entire staff of the Office of the Accountant-General towards the success of this report.
+The effort of the Honourable State Commissioner for Finance and Economic Development is worthy of mention and recognition in the preparation of this report.
 I appreciate all Directors of Finance and Accounts in the Ministries, Departments and Agencies (MDAs) who provided and defended the data.
 The support of the State Government for the kind consideration of our request is equally and highly appreciated.